Sadia Salim reviews a vibrant show of young Pakistan artists at Aicon Gallery New York. On entering 35 Great Jones Street, I of

-On entering 35 Great Jones Street I often encounter the familiarity that one longs for in foreign lands.
-The theme of the show named Mere Humd(r)um at the Aicon Gallery in New York resonated these feelings.
-The exhibition comprises of work of 12 contemporary artists from Pakistan.
+On entering 35 Great Jones Street, I often encounter the familiarity that one longs for in foreign lands.
+The theme of the show, named Mere Humd(r)um, at the Aicon Gallery in New York resonated these feelings.
+The exhibition comprises of works of 12 contemporary artists from Pakistan.
 The selected works respond to the present political and social issues in the country and within this theme one also encounters the reiteration of a beaten down image – objects of destruction juxtaposed with symbols of beauty – guns and suicide jackets enveloped in their floral garb.
 While some artists use a direct approach to address the political situation in the region, others have employed a more subtle language.

-Similarly Hasan Mujtaba tries to make sense of the everyday strata of life in the videos I Pass By This Way Everyday and Physical Training.
+Similarly, Hasan Mujtaba tries to make sense of the everyday strata of life in the videos I Pass by This Way Every Day and Physical Training.
 He seeks the truth as he focuses on his life in relation to the world around him.
 His understated videos are a desire to know oneself better without the presence of any sensational objects, images and titles.
 On the other hand, Ehsan ul Haq literally brings everyday objects into the gallery.
 The air compressor and pedestal fan demonstrate the basic functions of these devices.
-The inflation and deflation of the balloon almost becomes a metaphor for human machine, which gets tired and older with each passing breath.
+The inflation and deflation of the balloon almost become a metaphor for human machine, which gets tired and older with each passing breath.
 These machines seem to be trapped in their mechanical functions unable to break the cycle.

 While regression of the society in Pakistan is apparent everywhere, it is the progress and constructive events that emerge from this regression that remain out of the general debate.
 Perhaps it is the energy generated from this dichotomous situation that the communities including artists plug into to move on with their normal lives.
 And it goes to Aicon’s credit to continuously bring part of these positive energies to this side of the globe.